Manage Property Graphs

 Graph Studio supports the creation of two types of property graphs:

-• SQL Property Graph: The option to create a SQL property graph is available only if you are using an Always Free Autonomous Database instance with Oracle Database 23ai.
+• SQL Property Graph: The option to create a SQL property graph is available only if you are using an Autonomous Database instance with Oracle Database 23ai.

 • PGQL Property Graph: The option to create a PGQL property graph is available on all types of tenancies and supported on all database versions.

 • The In Memory column indicates the property graphs that are loaded into memory.
-You must ensure that a graph is fully loaded into memory before accessing it, as the notebook interpreters operate only on the in-memory graphs.
+You must ensure to load a full graph or selected properties into memory before accessing it, as the notebook interpreters operate only on the in-memory graphs.
 See Available Notebook Interpreters for more information on notebook interpreters.

 3. Select any property graph.